Hold On (High Inergy album)

-Hold On was the fifth album by High Inergy.
+Hold On is the fifth album by High Inergy.
 Like their previous three albums, this one was a commercial and critical disappointment.
 It peaked at #70 on Billboard's R&B Album charts and failed to make the Top 200 Pop Album charts.
 The album spawned one chart single, a cover of Bettye Swann's #1 R&B hit, "Make Me Yours", which Andrew Hamilton in his All Music Guide review described as "better-than-the-original."
 Unfortunately, High Inergy's version failed to achieve the chart success of the original, peaking at just #68.

 Track listing

 The following is the track listing from the original vinyl LP.